In text-based chatbots, "routing" is invisible. You click "Support," and the backend silently switches endpoints.

 We pass this global CallContext object to every tool and every agent prompt update.
 This ensures that if the user gives their phone number to the Receptionist, the Billing agent doesn't ask for it again.

-Summary: Why multi-agent voice systems win
+Why do multi-agent voice systems win?

 Feature Single "God" Agent Multi-Agent System